feedhenry/openshift-template-tool/README.md

 0. Start from a clean state.
 Use `git status` to ensure you have a clean working tree.
-1. If you want to base the dependencies on a different version of Origin, edit the `copy-dependencies` script and set the value of `ORIGIN_TAG` to point to the appropriate tag/branch/commit.
+1. If you want to base the dependencies on a different version of Origin, edit the `scripts/copy-dependencies` script and set the value of `ORIGIN_TAG` to point to the appropriate tag/branch/commit.
-2. Run `./copy-dependencies`.
+2. Run `./scripts/copy-dependencies`.
 3. Use `git status` to verify what changes were made.
 4. Make sure you can still build the code with `go install`.
-5. Once you are happy with the changes, run `git add copy-dependencies vendor` to add the changes to the index, then `git commit`.
+5. Once you are happy with the changes, run `git add scripts/copy-dependencies vendor` to add the changes to the index, then `git commit`.

 ## License